kestra-io/docs/docs/developer-guide/documentation/README.md

 ---
 # Document your flow

-You can add documention to flows, tasks, ... in order to explain what is the goal of the current element.
+You can add documentation to flows, tasks, ... to explain what is the goal of the current element.

-For this, Kestra allows to add a `description` attribute where you can write some documentation of the current element.
+For this, Kestra allows adding a `description` attribute where you can write some documentation of the current element.
-Description must be written on [Markdown](https://en.wikipedia.org/wiki/Markdown).
+The description must be written on [Markdown](https://en.wikipedia.org/wiki/Markdown).

 You can add `description` attribute on:
 - [Flows](../flow)